heydar432/Streamlit/Kia_Models_Price_Prediction/README.md

 You can try:
 https://kia-models-price-prediction.streamlit.app/

-# Kia Models Price Prediction
+# Second Hand Kia Models Price Prediction

 ## Overview
 This project uses machine learning to predict prices of Kia vehicles.
 The model is built with a Stacking Regressor method, leveraging various algorithms for enhanced accuracy.